Australia Useful information

 Education (Pastoral Care of International Students) Code of Practice 2016

-EC English (New Zealand) Limited on behalf of Study Group NZ Limited trading as Embassy English has agreed to observe and be bound by the Education (Pastoral Care of International Students) Code of Practice 2016.
+EC English Australia Pty Ltd, Trading as EC English (New Zealand) Limited, Education organisation number: 6667, NZBN: 9429047108530, has agreed to observe and be bound by the Education (Pastoral Care of International Students) Code of Practice 2016.
 Copies of the Code are available from the NZQA website at www.nzqa.govt.nz

 Full details of visa and permit requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available through Immigration New Zealand, and can be viewed on their website at http://www.immigration.govt.nz